alexanderjalexander/alexjportfolio-nextjs/README.md

 You will need access to a PostgreSQL Server of some kind, very much preferably Neon as Drizzle works directly with Neon in this project, as well as an object storage bucket(I recommend Backblaze B2).
 This project uses the S3-Compatible API for BackBlaze B2.

-You will also need a Firebase project with

 ```
 # Neon Environment Variables
 DATABASE_URL="<database url goes here from Neon>"